 Current problems in the systematics of vascular plants.
-Maximum credit four units applicable on a master's degree.
+Maximum credit four units applicable on a master's degree

 626. (226.)
 Seminar in Plant Pathology (2)

 Prerequisite: Botany 526.

 Advanced topics in the biology of plant pathogens.
 Maximum credit four units applicable on a master's degree.

 630. (230.)
-Seminar in Plant Physiology (2) Prerequisite: Botany 530.
+Seminar in Plant Physiology (2)

+Prerequisite: Botany 530.

 Current investigations in one of the areas in plant physiology.
 Maximum credit four units applicable on a master's degree.
-Design 200 and Management 212 agences to an 797.
-(297.)
+797. (297.)
 Research (1-3) Cr/NC Research in one of the fields of botany.
 Maximum credit six units applicable on a master's degree.
 798. (298.)
 Special Study (1-3) Cr/NC Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
 Individual study.
 Maximum credit six units.
 799A.
 (299.)
-Thesis or Project (3) Cr/NC the in this use of thesis influence books Prerequisites: An officially appointed thesis committee and advancement to candidacy.
+Thesis or Project (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for a master's degree.
 799B.
 Thesis or Project Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
 Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.
 GRADUATE COURSES IN ZOOLOGY 600.
 (200.)
 Seminar (2-3) An intensive study in advanced zoology, topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.
 610. (201.)
-Seminar in Marine Zoology (2) Prerequisite: Biology 520.
+Seminar in Marine Zoology (2-3) Prerequisites: Zoology 200 and consent of instructor.
 Recent developments in marine zoology.
 Maximum credit four units applicable on a master's degree.
 620. (206.)
 Seminar in Vertebrate Morphology (2-3) Current problems in the descriptive, functional and evolutionary anatomy of vertebrates.
 Maximum credit six units applicable on a master's degree.
-630. (209.)
-Seminar in the Biology of Cold-blooded Vertebrates (2-3) Prerequisite: Zoology 160 or 506.
-Biology of ectothermic animals.
+625. (231.)
+Seminar in Ethology and Comparative Psychology (3) Prerequisite: Biology 520, or Psychology 414 or 417, or Zoology 570, and consent of the graduate adviser.
+Current problems in ethology and comparative animal behavior.
 Maximum credit six units applicable on a master's degree.
-640. (210.)
-Seminar in the Biology of Warm-blooded Vertebrates (2-3) Prerequisite: Zoology 160 or 506.
+Not open to students with credit in Psychology 761.
+(Formerly 630.
+(209.)
+Seminar in the Biology of Cold-blooded Vertebrates (2-3) Biology of ectothermic animals.
+Maximum credit six units applicable on a master's degree.
+Biological Sciences / 99 640.
+(210.)
+Seminar in the Biology of Warm-blooded Vertebrates (2-3) Prerequisite: Zoology 200 or 506.
 Biology of endothermic animals.
 Maximum credit six units applicable on a master's degree.
-650, (211.)
+650. (211.)
 Animal Energetics (3) Prerequisite: An upper division course in physiology.
 Recommended: A course in calculus and one in biochemistry.
 Energy transformation in animals to include the physiology of starvation, animal energetic efficiency, nutrition, and temperature regulation.
 660. (212.)
 Advanced Marine Invertebrate Zoology (3) One lecture and six hours of laboratory.